giosuel/imperium/README.md

 - Modular and user-centered UI system.
 - In-game overlays and indicators for hitboxes of shotguns, shovels, landmines, etc.
 - Customizable 3-axis freecam with built-in teleportation, night vision and custom FOV settings.
+- Built-in minimap and full-screen map with layer selection, zoom and more.
 - Visualization of game object hitboxes, spawn locations, tile borders and much more.
 - Entity, scrap and map hazard; spawning, de-spawning and teleportation.
 - Ability to kill and revive players including the yourself.